 Recent research highlights stem cell potential in regenerative medicine, giving scientists hope for alternative disease treatment measures.
 However, there are many ethical misconceptions about this type of research that most people do not understand.

-Stem cell research involves early-stage human cells, which must come from the embryonic stage, raising questions about whether stem cell research is morally correct.
+Some stem cell research involves early-stage human cells, which most people believe only come from human embryos, raising questions about whether stem cell research is morally correct.
 This article aims to clarify these concerns regarding stem cell research.

 What Are Stem Cells?

 A stem cell is a blank, single cell that has the natural ability to generate new cell types.
 Thus, stem cells are the raw materials in the body.
 During cell division, stem cells form daughter cells, either becoming new stem cells through self-renewal or specialized cells through differentiation.